JumpTheShark/imard-module-builder/README.md

 # IMARD module builder
 > A pluggable and easy to use utility for building IMARD modules

+**This is still a work-in-progress**
+Funcitonality to implement:
+- [x] Read source files from the provided directory
+- [x] Compile markdown to an HTML
+- [ ] Compile templates
+- [ ] Write resulting files to the destination folder
+- [x] Error handling
+- [x] Test coverage

 This tool works with file structure like one generated with [IMARD module generator](https://github.com/JumpTheShark/generator-imard-module), i.e. you module should contain:

 - `README.md` - a readme file written in [GFM](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown)